klinejonathan/diving/jb_summary.md

 the tunnel.
 The ceiling of the tunnel is about 80’ and the floor is about 85’.
 If you get to the 2nd marked jump, you went too far (so back up a couple of body lengths to the pillar).
 The line in the tunnel starts on the ceiling and moves down to the floor at the first bend.
-The tunnel becomes sidemount at about the 1st breakdown and will eventually emerge at Chicken Head Rock making for a circuit.
+The tunnel becomes sidemount as it enters another vertical fissure at about the 1st breakdown.

 Try to be a good citizen here and run your jump spool along the floor and up the wall, not through mid-water (or you might really surprise someone coming over